RapidIO/riosocket/riosocket-basic/readme.txt

      If there is no irqbalance daemon running the perf.sh utility will report an error which can be safely ignored.

-8: After execution of step 7, a new network device named riosock0 will appear on
+8: After execution of step 7, a new network device named rsock0 will appear on
     executing ifconfig -a command.
-From this point onward, the riosock0 can be used as any other Ethernet interface.
-Assign ip address to riosock0 and ping to others
+From this point onward, the rsock0 can be used as any other Ethernet interface.
+Assign IP address to rsock0 and ping to others
     nodes:

-    ifconfig riosock0 10.12.10.1 up
+    ifconfig rsock0 10.12.10.1 up
     ping 10.12.10.2

 9: To measure throughput, download/install iperf utility from